top of page

 VALIDATION

-Through validation and articulation agreements, all programs of St. Linus University (SLU) is validated by École Supérieure Universitaire St. Linus (ESUSL®) by way of Validation des Acquis de l'Expérience (VAE).
-However, we do not offer courses on regulated professions.
+Through validation and articulation agreements, all programs of St. Linus University (SLU) are validated by École Supérieure Universitaire St. Linus (ESUSL®) through an internal Prior Learning Assessment and Recognition (PLAR) process.
+This process is independently developed by ESUSL® to evaluate prior knowledge, professional experience, and academic achievements.
+We do not offer programs leading to qualifications in regulated professions.

 Accreditation is not compulsory.
 We do not claim to posses any sort of external accreditation or its equivalent (including ISO 9001:2015 QMS certification); and it should not be misconstrued as such.
 The logos in our website are for promotional purposes only (with due regard to the 'Fair Use' limitations of the US copyright law).
 It does not constitute or imply endorsements from their part; rather, we posted them for their intrinsic value.
 We chose not be accredited on purpose due to its high cost.
 Accreditation does not guarantee success or provide enough of the perceived benefits.
 The US Department of Education categorically states that "Accreditation does not provide automatic acceptance by an institution of credit earned at another institution, nor does it give assurance of acceptance of graduates by employers.
 Acceptance of students or graduates is always the prerogative of the receiving institution."
 The Council for Higher Education Accreditation (CHEA) says that "If an institution or program is not accredited, it should have some other means of quality review."
 Thus, notwithstanding the stigma, we regularly conduct self-accreditation.
 According to Harvey (2004), "Self-accreditation is a process or status that implies a degree of autonomy, on the part of an institution or individual, to make decisions about academic offerings or learning."